PEXANE2/azure-docs.tr-tr/articles/expressroute/expressroute-troubleshooting-arp-resource-manager.md

           0 Microsoft         64.0.0.2   aaaa.bbbb.cccc

-### <a name="arp-tables-for-microsoft-peering"></a>Microsoft eşlemesi için ARP tabloları
+### <a name="arp-tables-for-microsoft-peering"></a>Microsoft'un bakışları için ARP tabloları
-Aşağıdaki cmdlet, Microsoft eşlemesi için ARP tabloları sağlar
+Aşağıdaki cmdlet Microsoft'un bakış için ARP tabloları sağlar

         # Required Variables
         $RG = "<Your Resource Group Name Here>"